 Often times, it may be necessary for a parent to move because his or her job requires it.
 Other times, the move may not be necessary but rather voluntary, such as when a parent develops a relationship with someone new or just wants a change of scenery.
 The farther the move, the more difficult it becomes for the parties to co-parent the child.
 Out-of-state relocation raises the question of how will the custody order be enforced in Virginia and in the new state.
 Our Northern Virginia family law office will work to prepare a new stipulation or order to protect the interests of our client and the child.

-Contact Our Law Firm When You Need to Protect Your Custody or Visitation Rights.
+Contact a Fairfax Child Custody Attorney When You Need to Protect Your Custody or Visitation Rights.

 Consult the law office of Afsana Chowdhury to learn more about Virginia’s guidelines and procedures with regard to child custody and visitation.
 Our goal is educate our clients so that their children can be safe, secure and can grow into happy responsible adults.
 Contact our office at 703-271-6519 for an initial phone consultation or contact us through our online form.